remibm/odm-dsi-docker/README.md

 ./build.sh $DSI_HOME
 ```

-The output should end with:
+The output ends with:

 ```
 The docker image dsi-runtime has been created.
 ```

-This message means that the Docker image `dsi-runtime` has been produced.
-The command `docker images` can be used to verify that the image is now listed in the local registry of Docker.
+The command `docker images` can be used to verify that the image is listed in the local registry of Docker.

-### MacOS
+### Set up on MacOS

-On MacOS the build of the image will use the IBM JDK from the 'ibmjava' image, which might be different to the one supported by DSI Runtime.
+On MacOS, the image uses the IBM JDK from the 'ibmjava' image, which might be different to the one supported by DSI Runtime.

-The name of this image will be `dsi-runtime-ibmjava` instead of `dsi-runtime`.
+The name of this image is `dsi-runtime-ibmjava` instead of `dsi-runtime`.
-Before using docker-compose, you will need to set environment variable `DSI_IMAGE` to `dsi-runtime-ibmjava` in `.env` file.
+Before using docker-compose, set the environment variable `DSI_IMAGE` to `dsi-runtime-ibmjava` in the `.env` file.

-In order to run containers or clusters on MacOS it is strongly advised to increase default values of CPU and memory in Docker menu `Preferences>Advanced`.
+To run containers or clusters on MacOS, increase the default values for the CPU and memory in the Docker menu `Preferences > Advanced`.
-Docker memory setting should be consistent with DSI container max memory heap (`-Xmx`) and actual memory use.
+The Docker memory setting must be consistent with the DSI container max memory heap (`-Xmx`) and actual memory use.
-With default templates, we recommend at least 2Gb for each dsi-runtime-ibmjava container.
+For a DSI Runtime using its default settings, assign at least 2Gb for each `dsi-runtime-ibmjava` container.

 ## Run a single DSI runtime with Docker Compose